sphinx-contrib/sphinxcontrib-versioning/docs/themes.rst

     A boolean set to True if the current version being built is a git tag and is the most recent commit out of just git tags.

-.. attribute:: scv_is_root_ref
+.. attribute:: scv_is_root

-    A boolean set to True if the current version being built is the :option:`--root-ref`.
+    A boolean set to True if the current version being built is in the web root (defined by :option:`--root-ref`).

 .. attribute:: scv_is_tag

     A boolean set to True if the current version being built is from a git tag.

-.. attribute:: scv_root_ref_is_branch

-    A boolean set to True if the root ref is from a git branch.

-.. attribute:: scv_root_ref_is_tag

-    A boolean set to True if the root ref is from a git tag.

 .. attribute:: versions